How Long Does A Hookah Last?

 And in terms of our topic today, some people like super long, marathon hookah sessions while others like quick, 30 minutes sessions.
 What may be a good length session for you may be entirely too long for someone else.

 So let’s go back to the main question of this blog: How long does a hookah last?
-Like I mentioned above, the average session usually lasts between 45 minutes to one hour.
-But hopefully you now understand what I meant when I said “it’s a little more complicated than that.”
+As I mentioned above, the average session usually lasts between 45 minutes to one hour.
+But hopefully, you now understand what I meant when I said “it’s a little more complicated than that.”

 With all the different preferences out there for hookah, I’m sure that there will be someone out there reading this and thinking of all the different ways I’m wrong.
 So take anything I say here with a grain of salt because maybe my sessions are different than yours.